PsychedelicShayna/LSPM/README.md

 It also contains an integrated password generator, and the support for theming (any old QSS file will do).

+In addition, rather than following a strict Username:Password format, this password manager acts more like a dictionary.
+You can insert as many keys/values into an account, which is something about other password managers that annoyed me.
+Sometimes, it's not as simple as Username:Password, sometimes you need to store Emails, security questions, recovery codes, pin codes, and other kind of information that can't fit in a simpele Username:Password format.
+Here, the keys and values are up to you.

 Pre-built binaries will be released shortly.